mitsuhiko/dark/blog/posts/2025/12-30-immigration.md

 > begging on Saturday afternoon if he wishes to turn the labor of his hands to
 > account -- he must beg the Jewish furniture dealer.
 (Very right!)
 >
-> -- Karl Luegers, Mayor of Vienna, 1899
+> -- Karl Luegers, Mayor of Vienna, in a speech to the Christian Socialist Workers' Association, 1899